kylerbrown/python-for-neuroscience/code_of_conduct.md

 Thank you for helping make this a welcoming, friendly event for all.

-_This code of conduct is essentially copied verbatim from (Software Carpentry)[http://software-carpentry.org/conduct/] which is turn is a modified version of that used by (PyCon)[https://us.pycon.org/2015/about/code-of-conduct/], which in turn is forked from a template written by the Ada Initiative and hosted on (the Geek Feminism Wiki)[http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy]._
+_This code of conduct is essentially copied verbatim from [Software Carpentry](http://software-carpentry.org/conduct/) which is turn is a modified version of that used by [PyCon](https://us.pycon.org/2015/about/code-of-conduct/), which in turn is forked from a template written by the Ada Initiative and hosted on [the Geek Feminism Wiki](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy)._